mbcruz96/BLIP2/README.md

 # BLIP2
-- Exploring the functionality of BLIP2 and its different inferencing methods
+- Exploring the functionality of BLIP2 VLP model and its different inferencing methods
-- Inferences types include: image-text retrieval, image captioning, VQA
+- Inferencing types: image-text retrieval, image captioning, VQA
 - Evaluated the metrics in the BLIP2 paper
-- Dataset: coco
+- Dataset: COCO, MSVDQA